 Great for: C-suite, directors, and managers in marketing for retail and e-commerce.

-Description: The Content Experience (aka CONEX) connects like-minded practitioners in content marketing, demand generation, and sales to understand and champion the importance content marketing plays in the buyer journey.
+Description: In 2021, the event shifts from a conference format to a digital event spanning over three weeks.
+CONEX: The Digital Destination (previously known as CONEX: The Content Experience) connects like-minded practitioners in content marketing, demand generation, and sales to understand and champion the importance content marketing plays in the buyer journey.
 Join best-selling author and emcee Jay Baer and more than 15 keynote speakers and presenters over the course of two days.
-The Content Experience offers an immersive environment focused on how customer experiences can drive every stage of the buyer journey.

 Great for: Brand marketers, content marketers, and writers